mscerts/hub/Discounted & Free Vouchers/Cloud Skills Challenges.md

 It is very similar to the normal cloud skills challenge from **Ignite** or **Build**.

 Basically, you just go through MS Learn modules for a specific certification and after completing it, you get a **50% off** voucher.
 It isn't 100% but everything can help, especially since it includes a lot of exams.
-It just got extended to December 31st 2023.
+Offer just got extended to December 31st 2023.

 - You get **1 voucher every 6 months**.
 - You get it within 3 days of finishing the challenge.